 A local planning authority1 may plant trees2 on land3 in its area for the purpose of preserving or enhancing the natural beauty of the land4.
 Where it appears to a local authority5 that any land in its area is derelict, neglected or unsightly6, it may carry out, for the purpose of reclaiming or improving that land or of enabling it to be brought into use, such works on that land or any other land as appear to it expedient7.

-These powers8 may be exercised by an authority either on land belonging to it or with the consent of all persons
+These powers8 may be exercised by an authority either on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.